-- Complexity or density of aircraft movements - Nature of operations conducted within the airspace - Level of safety required - National and public interest and the dispatcher to be familiar with all the points of contact regarding controlled and SUA.
+- Complexity or density of aircraft movements - Nature of operations conducted within the airspace - Level of safety required - National and public interest

+It is important that pilots, dispatchers and managers be familiar with the operational requirements of each of the various types of airspace in order to assess their impact on the ground activity underlying them and potential conflicts for agency aircraft operating above agency lands.
+It is also incumbent on both the pilot and the dispatcher to be familiar with all the points of contact regarding controlled and SUA.
 There is no "one call solves all" point of contact in airspace coordination.
 Each type of airspace has its own designated unit that is responsible for controlling, scheduling and/or coordinating the use of the designated portion of the National Airspace System.
 It is important that pilots, dispatchers and managers be familiar with the operational requirements of each of the various types of airspace in order to assess their impact on the ground activity underlying them and potential conflicts for agency aircraft operating above agency lands.
-Visual Flight Rules (VFR) are a standard set of rules that all pilots, both civilian and military, must follow when not operating under instrument flight rules and in visual meteorological conditions.
-These rules require that pilots remain clear of clouds and avoid other aircraft.
-Instrument Flight Rules (IFR) are a standard set of rules that all pilots, civilian and military, must follow when operating under flight conditions that are more stringent than visual flight rules.
-These conditions include operating an aircraft in clouds, operating above certain altitudes prescribed by FAA regulations, and operating in some locations such as major civilian airports.
-Air Traffic Control (ATC) agencies ensure separation of all aircraft operating under IFR.
 To describe how airspace is structured and managed, the explanation is grouped into major categories with sub-categories and definitions.
 Figure 7.1-1 shows the airspace classifications and features of each class of airspace are summarized in Table 7.1-1.